f32c/f32c/README.md

 and a UART occupies only 1048 6-input LUTs, while still being able to execute gcc-generated code when synthesized in the most compact configuration which consumes just 697 (649 logic plus 48 memory) LUTs.
+From old to new FPGAs that we have tested, max stable clock ranges from 70 MHz (Spartan 3E-500) to 125 MHz (Zinq Z-7010).

 Configurable options include: